Tate Group Overview

 About Prof. Ed Tate

 Ed works in the Chemical Biology Section of the Department of Chemistry, and holds a Satellite Group Leader appointment at the Francis Crick Institute.
 He is a Fellow of both the Royal Society of Chemistry (FRSC) and the Royal Society of Biology (FRSB), and has been the recipient of three prestigious research fellowships, and research grants from the UK research councils, charity foundations, the EU and the pharmaceutical and biotech industries.
-He sits on the editorial advisory boards of Cell Chemical Biology, Molecular BioSystems, and the Biochemical Journal, sits on the steering committee of the EU COST action ChemProbes, the committee of the RSC Bioorganic Group, and the ICR/Imperial Cancer Research Centre of Excellence board, and is the Director of the Imperial Centre for Drug Discovery Science.
+He sits on the editorial advisory boards of Cell Chemical Biology, Molecular BioSystems, and the Biochemical Journal, the committee of the RSC Bioorganic Group, the ICR/Imperial Cancer Research Centre of Excellence board, and is the Director of the Imperial Centre for Drug Discovery Science.
 He was awarded the 2012 Wain Medal Lecture and Prize and the 2013 RSC/MedImmune Protein and Peptide Science Award in recognition of his research in chemical biology, and was elected FRSC in 2013, and FRSB in 2014.
-He also recevied the 2013 President and Rector's Award for Excellence in Research Supervision, the 2014 Norman Heatley Award in Chemical Biology, and a 2015 CRUK Programme Foundation Award, the 2019 Sir David Cooksey Translation Prize, and the 2020 RSC Corday-Morgan Prize.
+He also recevied the 2013 President and Rector's Award for Excellence in Research Supervision, the 2014 Norman Heatley Award in Chemical Biology, a 2015 CRUK Programme Foundation Award, the 2019 Sir David Cooksey Translation Prize, and the 2020 RSC Corday-Morgan Prize.
 In 2023, Prof. Tate was appointed to the GSK Chair in Chemical Biology.